tbersez/Allmine/docs/Quick Start guide.rst

           ./csv_to_yaml.py path/to/sample_sheet.csv

-Answer the question the script is asking you to configure your run.
+Answer the questions the script is asking you to configure your run.
 Note : the bind path is the path from the **root to your home folder.**

 Once done run :